ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Media consumption and browsing
   - Reading and interacting with documents/apps
   - Browsing a Web site
-  - Browsing through EITE nodes
+  - Browsing through EITE nodes and other structured datasets/databases
   - Movies
     - Feature films
     - Video series